 He heard her exhale, "It's silly really," but her foot slipped a little, and she let out a frightened squeak, clinging to him tighter.
 All thought of answering flying from her head.

-His body stiffened, waiting for her rejection, the minute she finally saw what he felt.
+His body stiffened, waiting for her rejection, the minute she finally saw what he felt for her.
 He watched her head finally come up from his neck.
 There were tears trickling down her face.
 "You hurt my feelings," she whispered.
-"It's silly I know, and I'm sure I'll get over it.
-But I was desperately hoping you might have invited me to go to the Valentines' Day Ball."
+"It's silly I know, and I'm sure I'll get over it, but I was desperately hoping you might have invited me to go to the Valentine's' Day Ball."
 Hermione's voice was still quivering.
 "I dared to hope… never mind."
 She swallowed hard and studied the button on his frock coat in her line of vision.
 Releasing her grip on his neck with one hand to swipe at her tears.

 Severus still had her in a tight grip, the last thing he wanted to do was let her go.
 When he tried, his arms disobeyed him.
-His heart was thumping so loudly in his ears; he almost didn't hear this voice ask, "What did you dare to hope, Pet?"
+His heart was thumping so loudly in his ears; he almost didn't hear his voice asking her, "What did you dare to hope, Pet?"
 Finally one hand came up to stroke her cheek.

 Snape was so shocked to hear the words.
 His mouth fell open and all function inside his head ceased.
 It was the stifled sob and her wriggling to get out of his grip that brought him back to reality.
 "I'm sorry, forget I said anything.
 Please don't let it ruin our friendship," she was pleading.

-All movement stopped, and she glanced up at him, "Then why didn't you asked me to the Ball?"
+All movement stopped, and she glanced up at him.
+"Then why didn't you ask me to the Ball?"

 "It honestly never occurred to me that you would wish to go.
 I can see now that I was mistaken."